yoyos/Cierge/README.md

 With traditional password logins, a user would notice if their password has been changed.
 With Cierge, a user would notice if an attacker removed their email from thier logins.
 In addition, Cierge exposes an easily-accessible read-only event log of everything that has happened to an account (with associated IP addresses & user agents) to aid in breach detection, accessible to account owners and admins.

+**🤔Can I add additional required profile info?**

+Yes!
+You can easily define enw user profile fields, including ones which are nonoptional.

+**🤔Why does Cierge handle profile metadata?**

+This allows Cierge to collect any must-have profile information from users when they register.
 ---

 ## Deploying Cierge 🎢